Generalsoi/cloudcash/README.md

 ## Overview

-This is a love calculator that I built using react.js, and tailwindCSS.
-It allows for users to be able to enter two names: the first being their name, and the second being the name of their crush or supposed lover, and then on clicking the "calculator icon", the application would calculate the love percentage between the two individuals, and return a value, with a message.
+This is a fintech dummy application that I built using react.js, tailwindCSS and firebase.
+It allows for users to be able to signup or register using an email and password, and then be redirected to a dashboard where their registered email address would be displayed at the top right corner of the desktop screen or at the top left corner of the mobile screen.
+It also allows for users to be automatically logged in whenever they revisit the site after previously signing up.
+Users can also login using their gmail accounts directly.

 ### Screenshot